orstrings/bylaws/bylaws.md

 ### Section 4.
 Removal of Officers

-Any officer may be removed by the Board of Directors with or without cause at any time
+Any officer may be removed by the Board of Directors with or without cause at any time.

 ### Section 5.
 Resignation